itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/1-hash/README.md

 key: dog, value: Woof
 ```

-####Remove key-value pair
+####Remove a property

-What if we want to remove a key-value pair from our cash?
+What if we want to remove a property from our object?
 We can:

 ```
 var animalSounds = {cow: "Moo", cat: "Meow", dog: "Woof"};